- Handsome exterior

 - Front grille on certain trims is too much

 - Middling fuel economy in regular versions

 The 2019 Toyota Avalon takes a hard right into sporty territory to take on rivals from Nissan and Chrysler.

 The 2019 Toyota Avalon trims its sails and heads for more adventurous waters this year.
 The full-size sedan has sportier looks now, and most of the hardware to match.

 It’s longer and lower than the outgoing version, and its superlative interior space hasn’t changed.
 A 9.0-inch touchscreen with Apple CarPlay compatibility is standard on all models, same goes for advanced safety features that few automakers have yet matched.

-The Avalon earns a 7.0 on our overall scale before safety is factored in.
-Once those numbers come back from federal and independent testers, our score’s sure to rise.
+The Avalon earns a 7.2 on our overall scale.
 (Read more about how we rate cars.)